yashtaggy/Code-Escape-Room/README.md

 - 🐍 Python 3.x
 - 🎮 PyGame for UI and event handling
 - 💡 Amazon Q CLI for rapid file scaffolding and dev guidance

-## 🚀 Getting Started

-To play the game:
-1. Install dependencies: